eikek/mpc4s/microsite/src/main/tut/http.md

 normal MPD commands (simple strings) just wrapped in a basic JSON structure.

-It also deals with cover images from the file system.
+It also deals with cover images and booklet files from the file system.
 This requires that `mpc4s-http` can access the same music directory as MPD.

+It is designed to run with low memory and cpu constraints and works quite well on the raspberry pi.

 ## Usage